cloudquery/cloudquery/plugins/source/cloudflare/README.md

 ## Cloudflare Plugin

-The CloudQuery Cloudflare plugin pulls configuration out of Cloudflare resources, normalizes them and stores them in a PostgreSQL database.
+The CloudQuery Cloudflare plugin pulls configuration out of Cloudflare resources and loads it into any supported CloudQuery destination (e.g. PostgreSQL).

 ### Links